Skip to Content

 What is the takeout in horse racing?

 The takeout is the percentage of every betting pool deducted by the track before payouts are made.
-Win, place, and show bets typically have a 14–17% takeout; exactas and trifectas run 18–22%; Pick 4s and Pick 6s run 20–26%.
+Win, place, and show bets typically carry 14–17% takeout; exactas and trifectas run 18–22%; Pick 4s and Pick 6s run 20–26%.
 The takeout is why the average bettor loses money over time even when picking winners at a reasonable rate — every dollar wagered returns only 75–86 cents to the pool before winnings are distributed.

 What is pari-mutuel betting?